The Petit Lenormand deck is available now. Limited stock

 01 Rider

-The combination sets in motion a written decision that must be sent without delay.
+This combination initiates a written decision that must be dispatched without delay.

 starting process message in transit quick action